orbisius/wp-tweet-quote/readme.txt

 == Description ==

 This plugin is mandatory if you want your visitors to tweet some quotes of your articles.
 After the user clicks on the article a portion of it gets selected and offerred to be tweeted.
-The user can edit the message befere tweeting it.
+The user can edit the message before tweeting it.
 A link to the original article is included in the tweet too.

 Demo